class Generic

 def unwrap_request(request, env)

-Process the incoming request into a valid rack env
+Process the incoming request into a valid rack env.

 - Set the

-based on the incoming request body. - Set the
+env['CONTENT_TYPE']andenv['CONTENT_LENGTH']based on the incoming request body. - Set the

-header to the request authority. - Set the
+env['HTTP_HOST']header to the request authority. - Set the

-header to the request scheme. - Set
+env['HTTP_X_FORWARDED_PROTO']header to the request scheme. - Set

-to the request remote adress.
+env['REMOTE_ADDR']to the request remote adress.

 Signature